The Robert W. Jackson Endowment Fund

-When families gather to work at Clean-Up days, volunteer to repair and maintain classroom material, volunteer their time and dollars toward the success of our many educational programs and social activities, we are all actively contributing to the financial health of our school.
+When families gather to work at Clean-Up days, volunteer to repair and maintain classroom material, give their time and dollars toward the success of our many educational programs and social activities, we are all actively contributing to the financial health of our school.
 During our accreditation by the Connecticut Association of Independent Schools, The Montessori School was consistently praised for controlled expenses.

 I understand that the proceeds of Annual Giving and the Spring Auction go into the operating budget.
-How will endowment dollars be handled?
+How will Endowment dollars be handled?

-What are the planned provisions for investment and spending from endowment?
+What are the planned provisions for investment and spending from Endowment?

-In managing the endowment, the Board of Trustees seeks to maintain "generational neutrality".
-In other words, the objective of the endowment is to provide at least the same level of support to future generations of students as the current students receive.
+In managing the Endowment, the Board of Trustees seeks to maintain "generational neutrality".
+In other words, the objective of the Endowment is to provide at least the same level of support to future generations of students as the current students receive.
 The implications of this objective are:

-- An annual transfer from endowment to the operating budget
+- An annual transfer from Endowment to the operating budget

 - This annual transfer, or spending, must keep pace with inflation

-- The principal or corpus of the endowment must also keep pace with inflation
+- The principal or corpus of the Endowment must also keep pace with inflation

 We have always thought of endowment as being the long-term funds that "preserve the school" in perpetuity.
-We love the school and want to assure that the good work it does exists for future generations.
-However, our primary concern is for the quality experience our child is having here now.
+We love the school and want to assure that the good work it does exists for future generations; however, our primary concern is for the quality experience our child is having here now.
 How does an endowment benefit the present?

-Our goal in managing the endowment fund is to maintain generational neutrality and thereby ensure that both current and future generations of students benefit equally from endowment.
+Our goal in managing the Endowment fund is to maintain generational neutrality and thereby ensure that both current and future generations of students benefit equally from Endowment.

 A healthy endowment strengthens our school's balance sheet by helping build equity and creating a capital structure attractive to commercial lenders so that reasonable debt financing can be secured when necessary.
 This benefits our children immediately.

-An endowment is ultimately one of the most reliable sources of income for the school year in and year out.
+An endowment is ultimately one of the most reliable sources of income for the school, year in and year out.
 It provides a school with operating flexibility so that it can exercise its own judgment about academic and other mission-critical priorities.
 In contrast, schools that lack endowments may be more likely to elevate economic considerations above mission-critical issues.

 How are endowment funds currently being raised?

-- Outright donations to endowment
+- Outright donations to Endowment

 - The proceeds from the sale of engraved Labyrinth Bricks - Please click here for the order form.

 - Allocations by the Board of Trustees during years when overachievement of fundraiser goals results in an operating budget surplus.